AriezLabs/blog/content/blog/xbox.md

 ![Temperature data 2](/blog/xbox_temps2.png)

 The only effect the thermal paste seemed to have was accelerating the warmup phase and finally a 1-2 degree difference in temperature.
-This kinda makes intuitive sense and indicates the contact wasn't that bad.
-But the sensor slid off the heatpipe due to the paste (that's the temperature drop at the end).
+It also kinda makes intuitive sense though, and mostly it indicates the contact wasn't that bad.
+Sadly the sensor slid off the heatpipe due to the paste (that's the temperature drop at the end).
 So for stability, I did the final experiment without thermal paste on the pipe.

 ### Swapping the paste